 Pupil Premium Funding

-Your child may be entitled to Free School Meals, if you are entitled to receive any of the following:
+Your child's school may be entitled to pupil premium funding if you receive one of the following benefits:

 - Income Support